 “With painterly lyrics, wistful melodies, and that marvelous rich diamond of a voice, Julia had the style and grace to go fearlessly into whatever musical house we were building at the moment.
 Miss Francis delivers!
 I know, I was there.” –Victor DeLorenzo, Violent Femmes founding drummer

 There are some voices that wilt against the howling wind.
 Some voices that can’t rise above the clamor of clinking glasses and lustful patrons.
-Some voices that won’t rip against a brick wall in a dark club attempting only to contain.
 But Julia Francis does not have just some voice.
 Hers, which rides the exquisite sonic swells of her band, The Secrets of Soul, is a voice like a muscle car screeching down a stretch of rainy midnight road.